 Companies & LLC

-Foreign businesses that do not wish to establish a Cayman Islands subsidiary, do have the option of registering a branch operation in Cayman.
+Foreign businesses that do not wish to establish a Cayman Islands subsidiary have the option of registering a branch operation in Cayman.

 Foundation Companies

-The Cayman Islands is constantly supporting its thriving business community.
+The Government continues to enact legislation to create new financial products.
 Foundation companies may have no shareholders and may entrench its objectives.

 Cayman Islands Brancheskeyboard_arrow_right